smartcatai/smartcat-serge-bootstrap/README.md

-Clone or download this project into any local folder and use it to bootstrap your first continuous localization project with Serge and Smartcat.
+Clone or download this project into any local folder and use it to bootstrap your first continuous localization project with Serge and Smartcat:

-See the [smartcat-serge-sync-plugin](https://github.com/smartcatai/smartcat-serge-sync-plugin) repository for installation instructions.

-# Getting Started Guide

-Clone this project into any empty directory:

 ```
 git clone https://github.com/smartcatai/smartcat-serge-bootstrap.git
 ```

+See the [smartcat-serge-sync-plugin](https://github.com/smartcatai/smartcat-serge-sync-plugin) repository if you haven't installed Serge or Smartcat plugin yet.

+# Getting Started Guide

 ## Getting Around